TyreeBlakeBailey/Eng88_github/README.md

 - testing the python env 'print("text")'
 - Python is being used worldwide for websites and applications such as LinkedIn
-- It is needed in DevSecOps because it is required for the consualtant to have an understanding of the code
+- It is needed in DevSecOps because it is required for the consultant to have an understanding of the code
 - Need to understand the code to add security aspects